MicrosoftDocs/sql-docs/docs/linux/sql-server-linux-manage-powershell.md

 Let's use PowerShell on Windows to examine error logs connect on your SQL Server instance on Linux.
 We will also use the **Out-GridView** cmdlet to show information from the error logs in a grid view display.

 Copy and paste the following commands at the PowerShell prompt.
 They might take a few minutes to run.
 These commands do the following:
-- Display the *Windows PowerShell credential request* dialog that prompts you for the credentials (*SQL username* and *SQL password*) to connect to your SQL Server instance on Linux
+- Display the *Windows PowerShell credential request* dialog which prompts you for the credentials (*SQL username* and *SQL password*) to connect to your SQL Server instance on Linux
 - Use the **Get-SqlErrorLog** cmdlet to connect to the SQL Server instance on Linux and retrieve error logs since **Yesterday**
 - Pipe the output to the **Out-GridView** cmdlet